iganna/pannagram/README.md

 			     -nchr_query 5 -nchr_ref 5
 ```

+ 3. **quick look**:
+If there is no information on genomes and corresponding chromosomes available, one can run preparation steps using `./pangen_pre.sh`.

-An extended description of the parameters can be read by executing scripts with the flag `-help`.
+An extended description of the parameters for all three scripts are avaliable by executing scripts with the flag `-help`.

 ### Extract information from the pangenome alignment
+Synteny blocks, SNPs, and sequence consensus (for the [IGV browser](https://igv.org)) can be extracted from the alignment:
 ```
 ./analys.sh -path_out 'output_folder'
 			-blocks  \	# Synteny block inforamtion for visualisation